 The company applies its satellite technology to non-satellite, wireless applications as SED provides a major telecommunications equipment supplier with customized Ka-band test fixtures to verify the operation of digital microwave radios.

-SED develops the Decimator low-cost spectrum analyser which is sold world-wide as a product as well as a part of the systems we develop.
+SED develops the Decimator low-cost spectrum analyzer which is sold world-wide as a product, as well as, a part of the systems we develop.